Sylvain303/libido/README.md

 OK, a kind of super sed, with a nice syntax to extract, fetch, update inline chunk of code.
 See bellow.

+## Written in C

+Old school programming.
+OK may be.
+But lightning fast!

+* GNU flex - lexical analyser
+* GNU make and gcc

+## Current feature
+* UTF-8 support
+* parse an external source to match code fragment
+* COV 100 % (Code coverage with unittesting) unittesting is testing 100% of the code lines.

 ## Usage

 examples/readme_ex0.sh